microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationassignment-post-gradingcategory.md

 In the request body, supply the odata.id of the existing [gradingCategory](../resources/educationgradingcategory.md) object to add to this assignment.

 ## Response
-If successful, this method returns a `204` successful response code with no content in the response body.
+If successful, this method returns a `204 No Content` response code with no content in the response body.

 ## Example